Jenni Rose,

 How to Create Connection in Challenging Times

-There is no doubt that it is more difficult than usual to create connection – much of our lives are lived online at the moment and we are unable to be in large groups of strangers or with those we love.
+There is no doubt that it is more difficult than usual to create connection during a pandemic, when much of our lives are lived online and we are unable to be in large groups of strangers or with those we love.
 You might be feeling anxious about missing out on marking important occasions or unsure how to make create the connections we need as social creatures.

 To ‘start where you are’ consider what connection means to you – does it mean that deep life long friendship connection or the smaller connections we have with strangers in random situations.
 What kind of connections do you value?
 How do you feel after you’ve made a good connection with someone?
-There is plenty of research on the benefits of connection, 50% increased chance of longevity (Holt-Lunstad, Smith, Layton 2010), Stronger gene expression for immunity (Cole 1996), Lower level of anxiety and depression (Seppala 2014), Higher self esteem and greater empathy (Seppala 2014) but what are your own personal benefits of strong connections?
+There is plenty of research on the benefits of connection, 50% increased chance of longevity (Holt-Lunstad, Smith, Layton, 2010), lower levels of anxiety and depression (Seppälä, 2020), higher self esteem and greater empathy (Seppälä, 2020).
+But what are your own personal benefits of strong connections?

-Brene Brown is famous for talking about the power of vulnerability and the sense of connection you feel to someone is often in line with the vulnerability you show to the other person.
+Brené Brown (2010) is famous for talking about the power of vulnerability and the sense of connection you feel to someone is often in line with the vulnerability you show to the other person.
 This takes courage and risks being hurt but can really help with connection.

-A final benefit for those who are teaching or learning (or both!) is Cole’s theory from 1996 that learning is a social and cultural process.
-Besides the obvious benefits of keeping track of deadline and company from someone going through the same process as you, there are also benefits of accelerated learning for students who have strong connections to peers (Gowing 2019).
+A final benefit for those who are teaching or learning (or both!) is Michael Cole’s (1996) theory that learning is a social and cultural process.
+Besides the obvious benefits of keeping track of deadline and company from someone going through the same process as you, there are also benefits of accelerated learning for students who have strong connections to peers (Gowing, 2019).

 So practically what can we use to feel connection?
 First, we need to take a look at what we have control over – we only have control over our behaviour, our reactions and what we focus on.
-Have a look at this video which talks about the circle of control, from our webinar.
+Have a look at this video which talks about the circle of control.

-Emma Seppala is a researcher focused on connection who emphasises this.
+Emma Seppälä (2020) is a researcher focused on connection who emphasises this.
 She points out that the benefits of connection are closely linked to your own subjective sense of connection.
 Therefore you need to work out what gives you the strongest sense of connection.

 Here are some ways of “doing what you can” …